espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Raw values

-To access a raw value of a specific attribute you need to add  `_RAW` to the attribute name.
-The raw value is not formatted value, timezone is UTC for date-time fields.
+To access a raw value of a specific attribute you need to add a suffix  `_RAW` to the attribute name.
+The raw value is a not formatted value.
+Raw date-time values are in UTC timezone.

 !!! example